Back In The Day

-In the 70s and 80s when I was a kid (Shhh!
-Don’t tell!) no one really paid attention to concussions the way we do now.
-Today, after two school concussions, the students in our district are no longer able to play sports.
-Doctors used to just advise a parent to wake the child up every hour when she was sleeping and she should be fine.
+When I was a kid in the 70s and 80s (Shhh!
+Don’t tell!), no one paid attention to concussions the way we do now.
+Today, after two school concussions, the students in our district can no longer play sports.
+Then, doctors used to advise a parent to wake the child up every hour when she was sleeping, and she should be fine.

 You might think, “That’s easy enough to do.”
-True, unless you’re suffering from a concussion and all those words are too much too much to handle.
-Following the ideas, the theories, the protocols is very difficult when you are having a hard time processing each sentence.
-So, my research has been limited by my day to day condition.
+True, unless you’re suffering from a concussion and all those words are too much to handle.
+Following the ideas, theories, and protocols is very difficult when you have difficulty processing each sentence.
+So, my research has been limited by my day-to-day condition.
 I first began trying to read again in May but could only do short spurts.
 Writing, incidentally, was more accessible.
-Proofreading and revising were a nightmare!
+But, proofreading and revising were a nightmare!

-Over the last eight months, I have managed to get through a few scientific journal articles and a variety of websites dedicated to concussion recovery.
-Most recently, I purchased two books focusing on brain regeneration, and recovery.
+Over the last eight months, I have managed to get through a few scientific journal articles and various websites dedicated to concussion recovery.
+Most recently, I purchased two books focusing on brain regeneration and recovery.
 Slowly muddling through, I’m taking notes in the margins and trying to retain what I’ve read in note form.

 These are some of the things I’ve learned: